Fastlane (2019): Preliminary matches

 The actual pay-per-view opened with The Usos (Jey Uso and Jimmy Uso) defending the SmackDown Tag Team Championship against The Miz and Shane McMahon.
 The climax saw Miz perform a frog splash on Jey.
 However, Jey countered into a roll-up on Miz to retain the titles.
 After the match, a disappointed Miz and Shane hugged Miz's father, who was in the front row.
 After Shane consoled Miz and his father, Shane then attacked Miz from behind, turning heel.

 Next, Asuka defended the SmackDown Women's Championship against Mandy Rose, who was accompanied by Sonya Deville.
 In the end, Rose tripped on the ring apron, which Deville had moved prior to obtaining a kendo stick, allowing Asuka to perform a kick to the face on Rose to retain the title.

-After that, The New Day's Kofi Kingston came out for what he thought was a triple threat match for the WWE Championship, after Vince McMahon agreed to put Kingston in the WWE Championship match with Big E and Xavier Woods banned from ringside.
+After that, The New Day's Kofi Kingston came out for what he thought was a triple threat match for SmackDown's WWE Championship, after Vince McMahon agreed to put Kingston in the WWE Championship match with Big E and Xavier Woods banned from ringside.
 However, Kingston ended up facing The Bar (Cesaro and Sheamus) in a 2-on-1 handicap match, in which both Cesaro and Sheamus could be in the ring at the same time.
-After The Bar continued to dominate Kingston, Big E and Woods came out to assist Kingston, only to get intercepted by Shinsuke Nakamura and Rusev.
-In the climax, The Bar performed a double "White Noise" on Kingston to win the match.
+In the closing moments, after The Bar continued to dominate Kingston, Big E and Woods came out to assist Kingston, only to get intercepted by Shinsuke Nakamura and Rusev.
+The Bar then performed a double "White Noise" on Kingston to win the match.

 In the fourth match, The Revival (Scott Dawson and Dash Wilder) defended the Raw Tag Team Championship in a triple threat tag team match against the teams of Bobby Roode and Chad Gable, and Aleister Black and Ricochet.
 In the end, The Revival performed "Shatter Machine" on Gable to retain the titles.
 After the match, Roode, Black, and Ricochet attacked The Revival, with Ricochet and Black performing their respective finishers on them.

 Next, Samoa Joe defended the United States Championship in a fatal four-way match against R-Truth (accompanied by Carmella), Andrade (accompanied by Zelina Vega), and Rey Mysterio.
-In the end, Joe applied the "Coquina Clutch" on Mysterio, who passed out, thus Joe retained the title.
+In the end, Mysterio performed the 619 on Joe and went for Droppin' the Dime, but Joe countered it into the "Coquina Clutch" on Mysterio, who passed out, thus Joe retained the title.